A Block Management Hunting Access Guide will be available beginning August 15th. New for 2013, all regions are included in 1 guide.

 Using the guide, determine which block management opportunities in the area you wish to hunt fit in best with your hunting methods and style.
 Then contact the appropriate regional office to obtain detailed maps and regulations for those block management areas (BMAs) that interest you.

 In many instances, you will be required to contact a landowner, ranch worker, or FWP employee to obtain written permission.
 To do so, follow the directions outlined on the BMA maps provided by the region.
 You may be required to phone for reservations or pick up a permission slip at certain times.
 If times are not specified, use common sense and phone or stop by during reasonable hours.
-If you are calling to reserve a date, reservations cannot be taken until August 22 each year.
+August 22 (each year) is the first date BMA reservations can be made for those BMA’s which require reservations.
+Some BMA’s do not start issuing reservations until later dates.
+See individual BMA rules for more details.

 Each BMA has its own rules agreed upon by the landowner(s) and FWP regional personnel.
 Be sure to read, understand and follow the rules for the BMA you plan to hunt.
 Ethical behavior afield, in following rules for such things as obtaining permission, vehicle restrictions, game retrieval, hunting area boundaries, camping, etc., will help assure future access to private lands.